The commercial fishing industry catches fish in the following ways:

 How Going Vegan Helps Fish

 Vegans do not consume animals or animal products.
-Many abstain from doing so due to the horrendous treatment of animals on modern day factory farms which produce the vast majority of the meat and poultry consumed in the U.S. The factory farming of animals, including fish and farm creatures, causes land degradation, soil erosion, and water pollution.
-The fertilizers, manures, and sediments associated with raising animals for d yield pollutants that routinely find their way into streams, lakes, rivers, creeks, and oceans.
-The pollution and the stress and chemicals that accompany it indubitably harm fish populations.
+Many abstain from doing so due to the horrendous treatment of animals on modern day factory farms which produce the vast majority of the meat and poultry consumed in the U.S. The factory farming of animals, including fish and livestock, causes land degradation, soil erosion, and water pollution.
+The fertilizers, manures, and sediments associated with raising animals for food yield pollutants that routinely find their way into streams, lakes, rivers, creeks, and oceans.
+The pollution and the stress and chemicals that accompany it inevitably harm fish populations.
 For instance, agricultural pollutants smother fish eggs and block sunlight, thus killing the aquatic plants that provide cover for fish and the organisms they feed on.
 The nutrient overloading from animal (and human) waste has killed millions of fish.
 Sadly, the fish do not even have to come close to the shore to be sickened or killed by this agricultural runoff.

 You Can Help